What is Deferred Tax?

-The term “Deferred Tax Expense” refers to the income tax effect on a balance sheet arising out of difference taxable income calculated on the basis of the company’s accounting method and the accounting income calculated on the basis of tax laws.
-Further, it can also be termed as the income tax effect due to timing differences – temporary or permanent, which is basically taxes that are deferred.
+The term “Deferred Tax Expense” refers to the income tax effect on a balance sheet arising out of difference taxable income calculated based on the company’s accounting method and the accounting income calculated based on tax laws.
+Further, it can also be termed as the income tax effect due to timing differences – temporary or permanent, which is taxes that are deferred.

 It is the reason why the total tax expense reported in the income statement is usually not equal to the company’s payable income tax according to the tax laws.